asargin-dev/gin-api-starter/README.md

-# soundproof-backend-demo
+# Gin & Gorm & PostgreSql Backend Starter
-This is a repository for soundproof backend demo.
+This was a repository for a demo.
 Written in Golang

 -Ahmet Sargın
 -linked.in/ahmetsargin